harmatiuk/harmatiuk/README.md

 ## What I do

 * 🚀 Design and implement scalable, reliable ETL/ELT pipelines
-* 🧰 Build data transformations with dbt, Spark and Beam
+* 🧰 Build data transformations with SQL and Python
 * ☁️ Deploy and orchestration on GCP (Composer, Dataflow, BigQuery, DataProc) & AWS (EMR, Redshift, MWAA, Firehose)
 * 🛠️ APIs with FastAPI to expose data and integrations